chrokh/toow-old/chapters/index.md

 ## Technicalities

-The code in this book is written in C# 9.0 which means that you need at least .NET 5[^net-versions].
+The code in this book is written in C# 10 which means that you need at least .NET 6.
 Earlier versions of .NET did, for example, not support what is known as top-level statements so if you are following an earlier version of .NET and want to follow along with the examples in this book you might have to adapt them.

-[^net-versions]: See [the documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version) for more information on versions.
+Please refer to the [documentation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/configure-language-version) for more information on versions.

 ```{important}
 Use C# 9.0 and .NET5 or .NET6.